advance100/doc_webpack/usage with grunt.md

 ## Example

-Take a look at a example Gruntfile.
+Take a look at an example Gruntfile.
 It covers three modes:

 * webpack-dev-server
 * build - watch cycle